-It's an interesting topic to bring.…In some respects I look at project management and…say, you know the Egyptians who build the pyramids…had to be pretty darn good project managers to…coordinate all those people to build such a magnificent structure.…So a lot of it is not going to change.…But of course the world is changing around us.…The thing that drives me towards really thinking about different…ways to do project management is all around the different ways we communicate.…
+- It's an interesting topic to bring up.…In some respects I look at project management and say,…you know, the Egyptians that built the pyramids had to be…pretty darn good project managers to coordinate all those…people to build such a magnificent structure.…So a lot of it is not going to change, but of course…the world is changing around us.…The thing that drives me towards really thinking…about different ways to do project management…is all around the different ways we communicate.…

 Lynda.com is a PMI Registered Education Provider.
 This course qualifies for professional development units (PDUs).
 To view the activity and PDU details for this course, click here.

 "PMP" and the PMP logo are certification marks of the Project Management Institute, which are registered in the United States and other nations.

 "PMI" is a service and trademark of the Project Management Institute, Inc., which is registered in the United States and other nations.

 "PMBOK" is a trademark of the Project Management Institute, Inc., which is registered in the United States and other nations.

 The PMI® Registered Education Provider logo is a registered mark of the Project Management Institute, Inc.